- Constitution and General Rules

 - Any player will be permitted to perform on more than one instrument as required by his or her band.

-- In the case of the NIBA Championship of Ireland Bands’ Contest, a draw for the order of play will be made at least two weeks prior to the advertised first day of competition to enable member bands to organize necessary travel arrangements and pre-contest rehearsals in advance.
-The timing of the draw for the order of play in all other contests will be at the discretion of the contest organizers.
+- In the case of the NIBA Championship of Ireland Bands’ Contest, a draw for the order of play will be made at least two weeks prior to the advertised first day of competition to enable member bands to organise necessary travel arrangements and pre-contest rehearsals in advance.
+The timing of the draw for the order of play in all other contests will be at the discretion of the contest organisers.
 Any band may request to play first in any section.
 If more than one band requests to play first a draw will take place to determine which band plays first.
-The band or bands not drawn to play first will be put into the main draw for the order of play.
+Also, at the discretion of the contest organisers a band can request to play last in their section providing the rest of the bands in their section agree to the request.
+The remainder of bands not drawn to play first/last will be put into the main draw for the order of play.

 - Each band must be ready, when called upon, to present each player for registration verification by the contest scrutineers.
 Exception will be made in the case of a band drawn to play first in any section.
 Such a band will be allowed a maximum of ten minutes after the indicated starting time of the section, after which the band drawn second will be called to registration verification.
 The band drawn first will be disqualified in these circumstances.